 Now, with the new ASC 606 financial reporting standard in effect, revenue recognition is more important than ever.
 In light of the new guidelines, it’s clear that businesses should be putting a greater effort into their revenue recognition capabilities.

 Revenue recognition has changed

-In 2014, the SEC overhauled the General Acceptable Accounting Principles (GAAP) guidelines governing business finance reporting.
+In 2014, the SEC overhauled the Generally Acceptable Accounting Principles (GAAP) guidelines governing business finance reporting.

 GAAP defines the conditions under which income can be classified as revenue.
 The new guidelines set specific requirements regarding the data businesses need to record and include in revenue disclosures.

 In addition to financial statements showing revenue and its sources, businesses must also include the specific goods and services they provide in revenue recognition reports.
 The new guidelines change how businesses report things like returns, discounts, and breaches of contract.

 The guidelines also include ASC 606, which addresses revenue from contracts with customers.
 This new revenue recognition standard dictates that businesses should only recognize revenue as the value of the product or service has been received by customers.
 It’s especially important for subscription businesses to understand ASC 606 requirements since their business model involves providing services over a defined period of time.